 Companies pay a wide range of fees, rates, and taxes to extract natural resources in the United States.
 What companies pay to federal, state, and local governments often depends on who owns the natural resources.

 Natural resource extraction can lead to federal revenue in two ways: non-tax revenue and tax revenue.
-Most USEITI data is about non-tax revenue from extractive industry activities on federal land.
+Revenue data on this site primarily includes non-tax revenue from extractive industry activities on federal land.

 Revenue from production on federal land by resource

 Federal tax revenue

 Individuals and corporations (specifically C-corporations) pay income taxes to the IRS.
 Depending on company income, federal corporate income tax rates can range from 15–35%.
 Public policy provisions, such as tax expenditures, can decrease corporate income tax and other revenue payments in order to promote other policy goals.

 Learn more about revenue from extraction on all lands and waters.